 - 1/2 cup dry white wine

-- 1 tablespoon minced parsley
+- 1 tbsp minced parsley

-- 1 teaspoon lemon zest
+- 1 tsp lemon zest

 - Freshly ground black pepper to taste

 - Bring a large pot of salted water to boil.

 - Cook Linguine according to package directions.
 Set your timer for 2 minutes less than the recommended time (so you can make sure that you are cooking the pasta al dente).

 - Open the cans of clams and squeeze out the clam juice into the pan.

 - You can always add more wine or pasta water if it gets a little too much reduced.

-- Toss cooked pasta with the clam sauce, in the sauce pan:When the pasta is done to the point of al dente (cooked but still a little firm when you bite), use a pair of tongs and add the cooked pasta into the sauté pan with the Clam sauce.
+- When the pasta is done to the point of al dente, add the cooked pasta into the sauté pan with the Clam sauce.

 - Finish cooking the pasta in the clam sauce.
 It’s ok if a little water gets into the sauce as you transfer the pasta to the sauce pan.
 (This is a trick I learned from Lidia Bastianich- cook the pasta until it is al dente and then add to your sauce in the pan, to finish cooking).

-- Transfer to a serving bowl, and add freshly ground black pepper to taste.
+- Add freshly ground black pepper to taste.